 Cognitive-behavioral therapy is a goal-oriented and collaborative approach for treatment.
 CBT therapists work with clients to set specific goals for treatment and develop strategies to achieve those goals.

-During therapy sessions, clients will learn how to identify and challenge their unhelpful thinking styles and develop more positive ways of thinking.
-Behavioral interventions, such as exposure therapy and relaxation training, are also used to help clients overcome specific fears or phobias.
+During therapy sessions, clients will learn how to identify and challenge their negative thoughts and develop more cognitive biases.
+Behavioral techniques, such as exposure therapy and relaxation training, are also used to help clients overcome specific fears or phobias.

 CBT is a type of behavioral therapy, which means it focuses on changing behavior patterns to improve mental health.
 Behavioral therapy techniques can include a wide range of strategies, including exposure therapy, relaxation training, and social skills training.